sarahzeller/donutsR/README.md

 # donutsR

 A set of R functions that complement my masters thesis.

 There, I analyze the effect of landfills on the nearby population.
-Since I do not know how close people should live to a landfill to be considered close, I use a parameter: inner radius.
+I vary 2 parameters:

+-   *inner radius*\
+    defines the dummy variable of interest, *living close to a landfill*.
+-   *outer radius*\
-To exclude population that lives too far from any landfill, I use another parameter: outer radius.
+    excludes population that lives too far from any landfill.

-With this package, I can create `donut_lists`: lists of regressions with varying inner and outer radius.
+With this package, one can create `donut_list`s: lists of regressions with varying inner and outer radius.
 There are also functions to interpret the regressions.

 ## Installation

+Run the following line in `R` to install this package:

 `remotes::install_github("szeller42/donutsR")`

 ## Functions

--   `donut_analysis` is the first step in a donut analysis.
+-   `donut_models` creates a `donut_list`.
--   `plot_significance` and `extract_dist` are convenience functions for `donut_analysis` outputs.
+-   `plot_significance` plots the summary for one parameter of interest.
+-   `donut_summary` outputs a `modelsummary` table, specifically tailored to `donut_models`.

-`donut_analysis` takes a data frame with a distance parameter `dist_km` which includes the distance to a relevant geometry for all or some rows.
+`donut_models` takes a data frame with a distance parameter `dist_km`, which determines the distance to a relevant geometry for all or some rows.
-Now follow two distance parameters in `dist`.
-The first defines the inner radius, i.e. the distance that is still defined as a treatment.
-The second defines the outer radius, i.e. how far the entire population is allowed to be from the relevant geometry.
+It also takes two distance vectors: for the inner radius (`inner`) and the outer (`outer`).
-The function then performs a `feols` regression and outputs the model, which includes an additional list element with the two distance parameters.\
+The function then performs a `feols` regression with clustered standard errors.
+It outputs a `donut_list`, which includes additional list element with the distance parameters.

-This function can be combined with `vapply` to produce regressions with varying inner and outer radius.
+Additional parameters can be used for the following robustness checks:

+-   Landfill-cluster-bootstrapped standard errors for the treatment dummy
+-   Conley standard errors for all independent variables
+-   Excluding the $n$ largest clusters
+-   Excluding observations within $k$ distance-units of the landfills

 ## Application